 Maryland CPA legislative / regulatory update

-Do you want to be a vicitm or a participant?
+Do you want to be a victim or a participant?

 Protecting the CPA license and your profession is major part of our founding purpose since 1901.
 However, with the dizzying pace of recent federal and state legislation and regulation, we are going to need your help to stay successful.